 2. Evidence Collection: My legal team works diligently to gather and preserve all relevant evidence.

 3. Expert Coordination: Over the years, I’ve built a network of reputable medical professionals, accident reconstruction experts, and financial analysts.
+Which may be crucial for your case.

 4. Legal Strategy: Whether through negotiations or litigation, we tailor a plan to maximize your compensation.